On the Structure of Unique Shortest Paths in Graphs: Characterizations of Strong Metrizability

-This theorem does not hold in general when $|\Pi| = 1$; consider e.g. $\Pi = \{(abcbd)\}$, which is not simple and thus not s.m., and yet $\eff(S)$ is rigid as a singleton multiflow.
-Let us run through some high-level intuition behind Theorem \ref{thm:rigidflow} before launching into the details.
+Let us run through some high-level intuition behind Theorem \ref{thm:rigidflow} before launching into the technical details.
 Given a path system $S = (V, \Pi)$, imagine that we have some graph $G$ that contains $S$, and we place a walker at the start node of each $\pi \in \Pi$, and we want them to each walk to the corresponding end node.
-We suggest to each walker that they take the route indicated by the path $\Pi$.
-However, the walkers realize that they can collectively disobey our suggestions, rerouting their paths in some clever way, such that in the end the same total ground is covered (i.e. the same number of walkers pass over each edge of $G$ as if the suggested paths $\pi \in \Pi$ had been taken).
-If this rerouting is possible, then it acts as a certificate that not all $\pi \in \Pi$ can be a unique shortest path in $G$ regardless of weights: some walkers chose alternate paths, and yet the total distance travelled by all walkers did not increase.
-Hence $S$ is not s.m.
+We suggest to each walker that they take the route indicated by their path $\pi$.
+However, the walkers discuss the plan and realize that they can collectively disobey our suggestions, rerouting their paths in some clever way, such that they still end at the same destinations and they collectively cover the same ground (i.e. the same number of walkers pass over each edge of $G$ as if the suggested paths $\pi \in \Pi$ had been taken).
+If this rerouting is possible, then it acts as a certificate that not all $\pi \in \Pi$ can be a unique shortest path in any graph $G$ (regardless of its weights): some walkers chose alternate paths, and yet the total distance travelled by all walkers did not increase.

-One can think of these alternate paths chosen by the walkers, which prove that $S$ is not s.m., as an unsplit multiflow $F'$ witnessing non-rigidity of $\eff(S)$.
-In general, one can extend this argument to observe that \emph{fractional} reroutings (in which a walker can ``partially'' take one path and partially take another) also suffice in the same way to certify that $S$ is not s.m., and these correspond to general (possibly split) multiflows $F'$ witnessing non-rigidity of $\eff(S)$.
-Finally, it turns out that these certificates are exhaustive: for \emph{every} $S$ that is not s.m., there is a refutation by a multiflow $F'$ along these lines.
+We can think of these alternate paths chosen by the walkers, which prove that $S$ is not strongly metrizable, as an unsplit multiflow $F'$ witnessing non-rigidity of $\eff(S)$.
+In general, one can extend this argument to observe that \emph{fractional} reroutings also suffice as witnesses that some path system $S$ is not strongly metrizable, and these correspond to general (possibly split) multiflows $F'$ witnessing non-rigidity of $\eff(S)$.
+Finally, Theorem \ref{thm:rigidflow} is saying that these fractional rerouting certificates of non-strong metrizability are exhaustive.
 The intuition behind this last step is much like the intuition behind LP duality, although there is a technical difference: we rely on \emph{Gordan's Lemma}, a theorem of the alternative similar to Farkas' Lemma (the usual workhorse behind LP duality) that more precisely suits our needs.

 \begin{lemma} [Gordan's Lemma] Let $A \in \rr^{m \times n}$.
 Then exactly one of the following two statements is true: \begin{enumerate} \item There exists $w \in \rr^n$ with $Aw > 0$, or \item There exists $y \ne 0 \in \rrp^m$ with $yA = 0$. \end{enumerate} \end{lemma}